Senadheera-eng/Supermarket_Chatbot/README.md

    - The chatbot will display shelf locations for each item
    - Items are shown in an organized list with shelf numbers

-4. **Print Shopping List**
+4. **Save Shopping List**
-   - Click the "Print Shopping List" button
+   - Click the "Save Transaction" button
-   - A printer-friendly version will be generated
+   - A detailed text file will be downloaded automatically

 ### Sample Interactions